Experts call for changes in KiwiSaver rules to help home buyers

 The Commission for Financial Capability (CFFC) has asked the Government to project what could happen if one was allowed to withdraw their KiwiSaver funds to buy a house that wasn’t owner occupied.

-Tom Hartmann said that there is a lot of fear in such a proposal.
+Tom Hartmann (Personal Finance Leader, CFFC) said that there is a lot of fear in such a proposal.
 He therefore believes people with housing expertise need to help out by modelling the impacts of this.

 Hartmann points out that owning a home is one way to grow wealth.
 For those shut out of Auckland’s housing market for example, one could potentially buy outside of Auckland to increase their net worth.

-Others, like Frasey Whineray, argue that our KiwiSaver money should be invested into local housing projects, so that us Kiwis will have a stake in infrastructure investment.
-Whineray is the Chief Operating Officer of Fonterra and chair of the Prime Minister’s Business Advisory Council.
+Frasey Whineray (Chief Operating Officer of Fonterra and chair of the Prime Minister’s Business Advisory Council) argues that our KiwiSaver money should be invested into local housing projects, so that us Kiwis will have a stake in infrastructure investment.

-This can be considered a double knockout punch – investors get more diversified investments, and supply of housing will increase as well.
+This can be considered a double knockout punch – investors get more diversified investments and the supply of housing will increase as well.

-However, economist Shamubeel Eaqub points out that if supply does not increase in the housing market, then simply relaxing the withdrawal rules will increase the prices of housing.
+Economist Shamubeel Eaqub pointed out that if supply does not increase in the housing market, simply relaxing the withdrawal rules will increase the house prices further.

 He believes the reason why we have high housing prices is because of a lack of supply.
 Eaqub is weary about relaxing the rules for a first home withdrawal if there is no simultaneous increase in the supply of housing.